DevonJames/oip-arweave-indexer/docs/RESOLUTION_PARAMETERS_UPDATE.md

    - Added `shouldResolveField` helper function
    - Updated field resolution loop to check `shouldResolveField`
    - Pass `resolveFieldNames` and `currentDepth + 1` in recursive calls
+   - **CRITICAL FIX**: Added on-demand record fetching for cross-storage references
+     - When a record is not found in `recordsInDB`, fetch it from Elasticsearch
+     - Solves issue where GUN records referencing Arweave records weren't resolving
+     - Addresses 5000-record cache limit by fetching missing records dynamically

 2. **`helpers/elasticsearch.js`**
    - Added `resolveFieldName` to `getRecords` function parameters